CanarysAutomations/report-builder/README.md

-# Get User and Organization Reports 📈 with GraphQL
+# Get User and Organization reports 📈 with GraphQL

-Using GraphQL queries, the application access the GitHub's **GraphQl API Endpoints** to create user and organization reports.
-The main user Input is considered to be the name of the organization.
-With this input, GraphQL queries are sent as a request to generate the response for the reports.
+The tool will help you get the details of **User**, **User activity** and **Organization details.** Using GraphQL queries, the application access the GitHub's **GraphQL API Endpoints** to create user and organization reports.
+The only input required is the name of the GitHub Organization.
+The Organization name is included with GraphQL queries as part of the request to generate the response for the reports.

 We have 3 queries to fetch **User**, **User activity** and **Organization data**.
-These queries are sent in a single request to generate the report based on the response received.
+Based on the response received, these queries are sent in a single request to generate the report.

+For ease of viewing and analyzing, the JSON response is formatted into excel data and attached to separate excel sheets.

-## Data Populated in the Report
+## Data populated in the report

 ### User

-- Email
-- Company
+- email
-- Login
+- company
-- Last Active Contribution.
+- login
+- last active contribution

 ### User Activity

-- Login
-- Last Active Contribution
-- Last Contributed Repository
+- login
+- last active contribution
+- last contributed repository

 ### Organization Details